-3. On which day did the church at Antioch hold their meetings?

-4. Were they under grace?
-Give proof.

-THE SABBATH

-5. When did the converted Gentiles come together to worship God?
-Name text.

-6. What can you say about keeping the Sabbath at Philippi?
-At Thessalonica?

-7. What was Paul's custom?

-8. What day was observed by the Corinthians?
-Proof wanted.

-9. State what inspiration called the seventh day after the cross, and what does that prove?

-10. How may we know that the early Christians regarded the seventh day as the Sabbath?

-11. Is there in this any evidence that the Sabbath is still binding upon Christians?
+Jahren 3.4

+- 3. On which day did the church at Antioch hold their meetings? - 4.
+Were they under grace?
+Give proof. - 5.
+When did the converted Gentiles come together to worship God?
+Name text. - 6.
+What can you say about keeping the Sabbath at Philippi?
+At Thessalonica? - 7.
+What was Paul's custom? - 8.
+What day was observed by the Corinthians?
+Proof wanted. - 9.
+State what inspiration called the seventh day after the cross.
+What does that prove? - 10.
+How may we know that the early Christians regarded the seventh day as the Sabbath? - 11.
+Is there in this any evidence that the Sabbath is still binding upon Christians?

-LESSON XLIII.
+LESSON XLIII

-REVIEW QUESTIONS ON LESSONS XXXIX TO XLII.
+REVIEW QUESTIONS ON LESSONS XXXIX TO XLII

-1. By whom and when was the Sabbath instituted?
+- 1. By whom and when was the Sabbath instituted?
 Lesson XXXIX, paragraphs 1-3.
-Give two references.

-2. Name the three steps taken to institute the Sabbath.
+Give two references. - 2.
+Name the three steps taken to institute the Sabbath.
 Give proof-texts.
-Same lesson, paragraphs 4-7.

-3. Explain the meaning of blessing and sanctifying.

-4. Why is the Sabbath called "the Sabbath of the Lord," "my Sabbath," etc.?

-5. Prove that the Sabbath command existed before the law was given from Sinai.
-Lesson XL, paragraph 2.

-6. How should all texts in the Bible speaking of days, etc., be explained, and why?
-Ibid, paragraphs 3, 4.

-7. How can it be shown by the Bible that every Jew, and Gentile who wished to serve God, should keep the Sabbath?
+Same lesson, paragraphs 4-7. - 3.
+Explain the meaning of blessing and sanctifying. - 4.
+Why is the Sabbath called "the Sabbath of the Lord," "my Sabbath," etc.? - 5.
+Prove that the Sabbath command existed before the law was given from Sinai.
+Lesson XL, paragraph 2. - 6.
+How should all texts in the Bible speaking of days, etc. be explained, and why?
+Ibid, paragraphs 3, 4. - 7.
+How can it be shown by the Bible that every Jew, and Gentile who wished to serve God, should keep the Sabbath?
 Ibid, paragraphs 1, 5, 6, 7.

-8. Of what is the keeping of the Lord's Sabbath a sign?
-Proof asked for.

-9. How can you prove that Christ taught that the Sabbath command would remain unchanged?
-Lesson XLI, paragraph 1.

-10. What three things did Christ teach directly about the Sabbath?
-Ibid, paragraphs 2, 4, 5, 6.

-11. What was Christ's custom in regard to work and keeping the Sabbath?
-Ibid, paragraph 3.

-12. How much of Christ's teachings in regard to the law and Sabbath, etc., are we to teach all nations?
-Proof-text wanted.

-13. What evidence is there in the New Testament proving that the seventh day, and not the first, is the Sabbath?
+- 8. Of what is the keeping of the Lord's Sabbath a sign?
+Proof asked for. - 9.
+How can you prove that Christ taught that the Sabbath command would remain unchanged?
+Lesson XLI, paragraph 1. - 10.
+What three things did Christ teach directly about the Sabbath?
+Ibid, paragraphs 2, 4, 5, 6. - 11.
+What was Christ's custom in regard to work and keeping the Sabbath?
+Ibid, paragraph 3. - 12.
+How much of Christ's teachings in regard to the law and Sabbath, etc., are we to teach all nations?
+Proof-text wanted. - 13.
+What evidence is there in the New Testament proving that the seventh day, and not the first, is the Sabbath?
 Name two texts.
 Lesson XLII, paragraph 1.

-14. How can you prove that the churches in Philippi, Thessalonica and Corinth kept the Sabbath?

-15. Is there anything to prove that Christians in or under grace kept the Sabbath?
+7. 2002. - 14.
+How can you prove that the churches in Philippir, Thessalonica and Corinth kept the Sabbath? - 15.
+Is there anything to prove that Christians in or under grace kept the Sabbath?
 Ibid, paragraphs 3, 4.

-16. How would you prove that the Sabbath is still binding upon Christians?
+19 2 2 4 - 16.
+How would you prove that the Sabbath is still binding upon Christian?
 Ibid, paragraphs 10, 11.

+Note 1.-Lesons 110 and 111 take up Sabbath and Sunday in the New Testament, and change of the Sabbath.

+Note 2.-The following works treat on the history of Sabbath and Sunday quite fully: History of the Sabbath, by J. N. Andrews and L. R. Conradi; A Critical History of the Sabbath and Sunday in the Christiau Church, by A. H. Lewis; The Sabbath in the Scriptures, Pacific Press, Mountain View, Cal.; the Sabbath, by Gilfillan; Sabbath for Man, by Craft; Cox's Literature on the Sabbath; Sunday, by Hessy.

+miner.